Alexia-Sarantidi/My-Work/README.md

   * Main project: Analysis of US Car Accidents

     Libraries used: pandas, numpy, json, math, missingno, requests, bs4, matplotlib, seaborn, sklearn, calendar, datetime, wordcloud, os, folium, earthpy, geopandas, plotly, xgboost

+    ***Explore and analyse the accidents in the United States.
+    Data Cleansing, Data Exploration, Dimensionality Reduction, Predictive Modelling, Visualization techniques like word clouds, maps, violin plots and more.
+Google maps API was used to extract traffic data, Web-Scrapping was used to extract demographics.***

   * Small project: Matrix data visualization